carlosEcl06/MitoSonar/README.md

     Use this tree as reference:

     work-dir/
-        ├── data/ <- this folder will store the generated OTU and taxonomy tables and the .fna of filtered sequences for blasting
+        ├── data/
+        │   └── images/
+        │       ├── assets/
+        │       └── plots/
         └── data-raw/
-            ├── MiFish_all_mitogenomes.fasta <- fasta for creating blast database
-            └── fastqs/ <- sequences to analyse must be placed into this folder
+            └── fastqs <- sequences to analyse must be placed into this folder

 NOTE: the blast output table will be created under the 'data-raw' folder